YoojongChoi/Multi-Jailbreak/README.md

 ## 🛡️ Multi-Jailbreak-Attacks Project
 This project focuses on improving the robustness of large language models (LLMs) against jailbreak attacks across multiple languages.
-The methodology follow the framework presented in the paper "A Cross-Language Investigation into Jailbreak Attacks in Large Language Models".
+The methodology follow the framework presented in the paper "**A Cross-Language Investigation into Jailbreak Attacks in Large Language Models**".

 To enhance safety alignment, LoRA fine-tuning was applied.
 Notably, Swahili—a low-resource language—showed a dramatic improvement in safety classification accuracy from 29.3% to 95.1%, highlighting the effectiveness of the approach.